 Dripping Rock isn’t technically a waterfall, but it is a family favorite place to cool off in the summer.
 And great news, this trail is paved!
 So you can push little ones in a stroller.
 You begin by the golf course in Spanish Fork and walk through a tunnel under the road to the trail that follows the river.
 As you walk, you will hear the water dripping from the banks of the river.
 The largest area of Dripping Rocks has a small, but steep walk down to the river’s edge so you can wade across the river and right behind the dripping water.
 This trail is 1.0 miles round trip.
 Make sure to walk a little beyond the Dripping Rock to see the suspension bridge.

-Adam’s Canyon has two waterfalls.
+Adam’s Canyon in Layton has two waterfalls.
 This waterfall is the Lower Falls and is only about 1.5 miles roundtrip.
 This waterfall almost received a moderate rating because it starts with a steep climb up the mountain.
 There are 10 switchbacks, but after these switchbacks the trail evens out, and there is just a little bit of climbing down to the waterfall.
 We decided to put it on the Easy Waterfall list because the waterfall is definitely worth the climb at the beginning, and our 4 year old hiked it better than we did!
 This waterfall is beautiful, and you can even walk right behind it!

 This trail is located near Bryce Canyon along Scenic Highway 12.
 This trail leads to a small alcove (not much of a cave), but you also pass a beautiful waterfall along the way.
 In order to get close, you have leave to the trail, which we did not do.
 There we many people who did venture closer though.
 We loved this trail because you can dip your feet in the river that runs right along the trail.
 Mossy Cave and Waterfall are 0.8 mile round trip.

 If you’ve mastered our Easy Waterfall Hikes in Utah, try our new list of Moderate Waterfall Hikes in Utah!